 Current Projects and Goals is regularly published about once a quarter.
 Its purpose is to communicate to our membership about important issues that the board of directors and committee members are involved with.

-Projects and Goals March 2024
+Projects and Goals Summer 2025

 From the desk of